openaq/aqi-hub/docs/indices/vietnam.md

 ```

-When the 8 hour average value of the day exceeds 400 µg/m3 for O<sub>3</sub>, the 8 hour averaging period AQI is not used; instead the AQI is calculated using the maximum 1-hour average of the day.
+When the 8-hour average value of the day exceeds 400 µg/m<sup>3</sup> for O<sub>3</sub>, the 8-hour averaging period AQI is not used; instead the AQI is calculated using the maximum 1-hour average of the day.

 ## References